jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 ## Other applications

-We developed the Naive Bayes method for sentiment analysis, but once we chose a set of keywords our training data was reduced to an
+We developed the Naive Bayes method for sentiment analysis, but once we chose a set of keywords, our training data was reduced to an
 $N\times k$ matrix $X$ of $0/1$ entries, together with an $N\times 1$
 target column vector $Y$.
 Then our classification problem is to decide whether a given vector of $k$ entries, all $0$ or $1$, is more